dtcenter/MET/docs/Users_Guide/config_options.rst

 MET_PYTHON_DEBUG
 ----------------

-The MET_PYTHON_DEBUG environment variable can be set to turn one debugging log messages related to Python embedding.
-By default, these log messages are disabled.
-It can be set to a value of :code:`all` for all log messages, :code:`dataplane` for log messages when reading gridded data, or :code:`point` for log messages when reading point data.
+The MET_PYTHON_DEBUG environment variable can be set to enable debugging log messages related to Python embedding.
+These log messages are disabled by default.
+The environment variable cab be set to a value of :code:`all` for all log messages, :code:`dataplane` for log messages when reading gridded data, or :code:`point` for log messages when reading point data.

 .. _met_python_tmp_format: